ViSurf: Visual Supervised-and-Reinforcement Fine-Tuning for Large Vision-and-Language Models: Experiments

 \subsection{Comparison of Different Training Paradigms}

 We compare different post-training paradigms and verify the effectiveness of {\ours} in various domains.

-\textbf{Main Results.} A comparative analysis of post-training paradigms across various domains is presented in \Cref{tab:main_result}.
-Empirical results indicate that {\ours} consistently outperforms existing post-training paradigms across various domains, with an average relative gain of 38.6\% over the baseline model.
-This advantage is particularly significant in domains where the baseline model demonstrates lower competency, such as Non-Object and Anomaly, suggesting the method's efficacy in addressing domain exceeding model's knowledge base.
-However, in domains where the baseline model is already highly proficient, the incremental gains are relatively marginal.
-We also observe that SFT leads to performance degradation in OmniACT, which may be attributable to potential `test data contamination' during baseline model's pre-training stage.
-In comparison, both RLVR and {\ours} preserve the baseline model's performance.
-Furthermore, in the case of RealIAD and non-object detection in gRefCOCO, the pure RLVR approach underperforms relative to the original model.
-We attribute this to the fact that self-generated rollouts frequently produce incorrect answers, thereby hindering model optimization.
+\textbf{Main Results.} A comparative analysis of various post-training paradigms is summarized in Table \ref{tab:main_result}.
+Empirical evaluations demonstrate that {\ours} consistently surpasses existing methodologies across all evaluated domains, achieving a substantial average relative improvement of 38.6\% over the baseline.
+This performance gain is most pronounced in challenging domains such as Non-Object and Anomaly, where the baseline initially struggles.
+This suggests that {\ours} is particularly effective at expanding a model's capabilities in areas that exceed its inherent knowledge base.
+Conversely, in domains where the baseline already exhibits high proficiency, we observe more marginal incremental improvements.
+Our analysis also reveals that standard Supervised Fine-Tuning (SFT) leads to performance degradation on OmniACT, a phenomenon likely stemming from overfitting during the baseline’s original pre-training phase.
+In contrast, both RLVR and {\ours} successfully preserve the baseline’s foundational performance.
+Notably, in RealIAD and gRefCOCO (non-object detection), the pure RLVR approach actually underperforms the original model.
+We attribute this to the high frequency of incorrect self-generated rollouts, which introduce noise and hinder effective model optimizationm, a bottleneck that {\ours} effectively mitigates.

-\textbf{Catastrophic Forgetting.} We evaluate the performance of ChartQA \citep{masry2022chartqa} and DocVQA \citep{mathew2021docvqa}.
+\textbf{Catastrophic Forgetting.} We evaluate the performance of ChartQA \citep{masry2022chartqa} and DocVQA \citep{mathew2021docvqa} after fine-tuning without VQA data.
 As illustrated in \Cref{tab:visual_qa}, VQA performance exhibits notable variation across different training paradigms.
 Both RLVR and {\ours} demonstrate robustness against catastrophic forgetting.
 In contrast, SFT and SFT \textrightarrow ~RLVR suffer from performance degradation, which is attributable to catastrophic forgetting.